CristianDavideConte/universalSmoothScroll/README.md

 ```javascript
 uss.setYStepLengthCalculator((remaning, originalTimestamp, timestamp, total, currentY, finalY, container) => {return remaning / 10 + 1;});
 ```
-<br/>You can also use the standard cubic-bezier ease-functions included in the `universalsmoothscroll-ease-functions` library that you can find [here](https://github.com/CristianDavideConte/universalSmoothScroll/blob/master/js/universalsmoothscroll-ease-functions.js).<br/>
+<br/>You can also use the standard cubic-bézier ease-functions included in the `universalsmoothscroll-ease-functions` library that you can find [here](https://github.com/CristianDavideConte/universalSmoothScroll/blob/master/js/universalsmoothscroll-ease-functions.js).<br/>
 For istance:<br/>
 ```javascript
 uss.setStepLengthCalculator(EASE_IN_OUT_CUBIC(), myContainer);